 Nor was the use of the Salinger character in “60 Years After” transformative, she said.

-Batts found that Colting borrowed far more than he needed from "Catcher" for his allegedly transformative purpose.
+Judge Batts found that Mr. Colting borrowed far more than he needed from “Catcher” for his allegedly transformative purpose.

 “For example, like Holden, Mr. C. is a frequent liar, constantly complains, is out of shape, has trouble maneuvering in the dark, combs his hair with his hand to one side, wears the same red hunting cap, is obsessed with whether birds migrate in the winter, and likes the feeling of standing still in museums,” she said.
 “He also loves to use the words ‘goddam,’ ‘phony,’ ‘crumby,’ ‘lousy,’ ‘hell’ and ‘bastard,’ as well as the phrase ‘kills me,’ but does not like the word ‘grand.’”

-Finally, Batts found that "60 Years" was likely to undermine the market for "Catcher" itself.
+Finally, Judge Batts found that “60 Years” was likely to undermine the market for “Catcher” itself.

-A preliminary injunction issued by Batts is immediately appealable to the 2nd U.S. Circuit Court of Appeals.
+A preliminary injunction issued by Judge Batts is immediately appealable to the U.S. Court of Appeals for the Second Circuit.